Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Model

 In order to calculate the physical conditions in the $R-z$ plane of a protoplanetary disk, a 1+1D steady state accretion disk model was used \citep{Meyer_1982, DAlessio_1998}.
 Comparable setups were also implemented by \cite{Bell_1993} and \cite{Bell_1997} in their studies of the structure of equilibrium disks and the evolution and origins of FU-Orionis events.
 The model used, consists of a radial series of vertical integrations, executed via finite differences in a cylindrical grid.
 Input parameters are the disk mass $M_{\mathrm{disk}}$, the $\alpha$-parameter and the stellar mass $M_*$.

-Classically these models used the accretion rate $\dot{M}$ as input parameter, because this is the observable that was to be modeled.
+Classically these models used the accretion rate $\dot{M}$ as input parameter, because this is the observable that was to be modelled.
 But in planet formation we are more interested in the disk mass, thus in a work-around we define the desired disk mass and iteratively search for an accretion rate that is consistent with this disk mass for the given $\alpha$ and $M_*$, similar to the method undertaken in \cite{Andrews2010} with the difference that they applied a 1D radial model, whereas we reconstruct the vertical structure as well.
-To determine the mass of our disk model we use an inner cutoff at $\SI{0.1}{\AU}$ and create an exponential truncation radius of $R_c = \SI{100}{\AU}$ for all disk models, by setting $\dot{M}(R) = e^{-R/\SI{100}{\AU}} \dot{M}$ for the integration of the structure models, which leads to a truncation in $\Sigma$ as a result. \ADD{This means the accretion rate is quasi constant up to $\SI{0.1}{\AU}$ and drops mimicking the results of \cite{LyndonBellPringle_1974} for viscous ring spreading, implying a radial decline of accretion rates towards the truncation radius and negative accretion rates at larger radii and thus outside of the regions we are investigating.
+To determine the mass of our disk model we use an inner cutoff at $\SI{0.1}{\AU}$ and create an exponential truncation radius of $R_c = \SI{100}{\AU}$ for all disk models, for the sake of a finite disk mass, by setting $\dot{M}(R) = e^{-R/\SI{100}{\AU}} \dot{M}$ for the integration of the structure models, which leads to a truncation in $\Sigma$ as a result. \ADD{This means the accretion rate drops by $\sim 50\%$ at $\SI{60}{\AU}$ thus mimicking the results of \cite{LyndonBellPringle_1974} for viscous ring spreading, implying a radial decline of accretion rates towards the truncation radius and negative accretion rates at larger radii and thus outside of the regions we are investigating.
 The outward movement of material at large radii is a necessary consequence of angular momentum conservation in accretion disks and does not imply an unstable disk (whereas an accretion disk is always just quasi steady by nature, which means that the viscous time scale is much larger than the dynamical timescale).} Here we ignore for the time being that the disk truncation radius might also vary as function of stellar and disk masses.
 Thus, we define

 using the $\Sigma(R)$ values as determined in our model.